 Report Description

 Reports (Storage) Provides a summary of:

 • Users

 Info Mailboxes

 Remote Users

 Uninitialized Mailboxes

-Login Failures
+• Login Failures

 Locked Out Users

 • Sites

 Dormant Mailboxes

-Full Mailboxes
+• Full Mailboxes

-Web Access
+• Web Access

-System Evaluation Report Provides a summary of various Messaging settings and properties.
+Report Description System Evaluation Report Provides a summary of various Messaging settings and properties.
 This report also displays information about dormant mailboxes.
-A dormant mailbox is a mailbox that:

-A user has not accessed for 30 days.
-The second seco
+A dormant mailbox is a mailbox that: A user has not accessed for 30 days.

-Report Description

 A new mailbox that has not received any messages for 30 days.
 IMAP Traffic(Storage) Provides a daily or hourly summary of port usage on the Messaging system.
 Use the report to determine if the Messaging system is performing efficiently by checking information about outcalling ports, user traffic, and feature traffic.
 SMTP Log Summary (Storage) Provides the total traffic for all servers with the specified connection type.
 Also displays the total number of updates.

-Measurements (Storage) Displays daily measurements of traffic by:
+Measurements (Storage) Displays daily measurements of traffic by: Community • Feature • Load Network load • User

-Community

-Feature

-• Load

-Network load

-• User